tobya/gitmysite/readme.markdown

 *  Secure as possible while still being usable.
 *  Options for further security such as only work when https etc.

-Send me a message to get involved.
+Send me a message or just fork to get involved.